What Is Browser Fingerprinting? Canvas, Fonts, WebGL, WebGPU

 - No JavaScript-visible property overrides

-- No detectable prototype modifications
+- No prototype modifications exposed to web content

 - CSS and JavaScript APIs return the same values